 - 1 lb minced or ground meat pork is a favorite but you can use chicken, turkey, and/or organ meats

 - 2 green onions cut into 1″ pieces (50g)

 - 1 lime juiced

 - Herbs for topping mint and cilantro.

 - Lettuce cups and sliced cucumbers for serving

 - Place the meat, onion, shallot, and garlic in a food processor and pulse until the meat is finely minced.

 - In a small bowl whisk together the lime juice, fish sauce, chili flakes, and Swerve.
 Set aside.

-- Heat the oil in a large skillet over medium high heat.
+- Heat the oil in a large skillet over medium-high heat.
 Add in the meat mixture and cook about 6-7 minutes until the meat turns golden brown.
 Add in the green onions and cook a minute longer.
-Pour the sauce ove the mixture and stir to coat.
+Pour the sauce over the mixture and stir to coat.
 Let carmelize for 1-2 minutes.
 Taste for salt and add a pinch if needed.

 - To serve top with minced herbs and serve with lettuce cups and sliced cucumbers.